 Or

 · “Mr. Holloway, I’m putting together my college applications, and I’m really trying to emphasize my creative problem solving.
 Would it be possible for you to write me a letter of recommendation?
-I was remembering the time in class when the computer crashed in the middle of my Power Point presentation and I still found a way to get the information across without it.”
+I was remembering the time in class when the computer crashed in the middle of my Power Point presentation and I still found a way to get the information across without it.
+What should be my first step?
+Is there anything you’d like from me?”

 Unless the teacher asks for it, I don’t think you should give them a copy of your transcript, résumé, or “brag sheet.”
-It makes it too easy for the teacher to write about what’s already in your application.
+It makes it too easy for the teacher to just repeat things that are already on your transcript or activities list.
 Instead, offer to send the teacher any information or reminders they need.
-Even better, offer to show the the letter you wrote for yourself.
-It’s a common practice in business to have people write their own recommendations to be edited and sent off.
-Show the person you’re asking a letter from how confident you are and what you need by offering your letter.
-However, don’t offer to write the first draft yourself unless you already have it written.
+But definitely have something ready in case they ask for it, or be ready to write one really quickly.

 If they say no, don’t be pushy.
 This should go without saying.
 There are a number of reasons a teacher might say no when you ask for a recommendation.
 Don’t assume you know what the reason is, and don’t be pushy.
 Someone who can’t or doesn’t want to write a letter isn’t going to write a good one.
 If the teacher who says no is one who a college requires a letter from, let that teacher know and see if there’s something you can work out.
 But do this as a follow-up, not in the same conversation where the teacher initially says no.

 Say thank you.
 A recommendation letter is a personal favor, so make sure you thank the teacher profusely.
 Thank the teacher when they agree to write the letter.
 Say thank you again—in writing—when the teacher sends the letter.
 When you get accepted to any school that the teacher recommended you for, say thank you again.
-A thank-you gift is not required, but is a nice gesture.
-But don’t give one until after the letter has been sent—you don’t want it to look like a bribe.
+A thank-you gift is not required, but is a nice gesture (home-baked cookie were always my favorite gift).
+But don’t give a thank-you gift until after the letter has been sent—you don’t want it to look like a bribe.

 How many rec letters will you need?
 And from who?
 This is tough to answer, because each college has its own requirements.
-As you’re looking at colleges you may want to apply to, look through their admission requirements to get a sense of what you need.
+As you’re looking at colleges you may want to apply to, look through their admission requirements to be sure of what you need.
 Some colleges don’t require any recommendations.
 It’s very common for a college to want one from your school counselor and one from a teacher.
-Some require two teacher recommendations, and some specify that one be from a STEM teacher and one from a Humanities teacher.
+Some require two teacher recommendations, and some specify that one be from a STEM teacher and one from a humanities teacher.
 Most will take letters from community members other than teachers and counselors.

 When should you ask for rec letters?
 This is also tough to answer, because each teacher has their own preferences.
 There are teachers who, if approached in the spring of 11th grade, will tell you it’s way too early to deal with that.
 There are teachers who, if approached in the fall of 12th grade, will tell you it’s too late and they can’t take on any more.
 Some teachers would love to discuss it during the summer when the pace is slower, but some will absolutely resent you for bothering them in the summer.
-So all that I can advise is to bring it up before the end of the school year, but bring it up casually.
+Again, follow your intuition about what an individual teacher will want.
+My best advice is to bring it up before the end of the school your junior year, but bring it up casually.
 Ask your teachers what they prefer, and then follow up when appropriate.
+Sending an email the few weeks before the beginning of school is fine, but don’t send anything the first two weeks of school unless you absolutely know the teacher wants you to.
+Those first few weeks of school are busy and overwhelming for a lot of teachers.

 What do you do if a college asks for something you can’t provide?
 There are times when a college may ask for a recommendation that you’re simply unable to provide.
 Example: your school counselor left the school and hasn’t been replaced.
 Whenever there’s any kind of problem or question, reach out to your admission representative at the college.
 Most colleges still divide their admission staff by geography, and most will let you look up who the admission counselor for your region is.
 If you can find that on their admission web page, perfect.
 If not, find any contact info you can for the admissions office and reach out with your question.
 The sooner you do this, the better.
 Don’t wait until right before the deadline to let them know you may not be able to get exactly what they’re asking for.
 Consider mid-September to be your deadline for this (unless, of course, you decide to apply to a school after that).